National Science Foundation Requirement

 Write an NSF DMP

-- Policies and provisions for re-use, re-distribution, and the production of derivatives
+- Policies and provisions for data reuse, redistribution and the production of derivatives.

 Requirements by Directorate, Office, Division, Program, or other NSF Unit may provide more specific guidance.

-To draft the plan itself, we recommend the DMPTool (log in with HarvardKey) using the appropriate NSF template.
-Additional guidance for completing each section is available in DMPTool.
-Find more information on DMPTool.
+To draft the plan itself, we recommend the DMP Tool (log in with HarvardKey) using the appropriate NSF template.
+Additional guidance for completing each section is available in DMP Tool.
+Find more information on DMP Tool.

 Maintain Your Plan